thejoyoflife/CKAD-prep-minikube/5.service-and-neworking-20p/problem-01/problem.md

 - pod6 with label `tag=subtask6` in the `ch5p01-secured` should only be accessible from pods with label `tag=globaltrust` within *any namespace*  AND from all pods from namespace `ch5p01-exttrust`.  ---------------------->[doc03B?]
 - pod7 with label `tag=subtask7` in the `ch5p01-secured` should only be accessible from pods with label `tag: fox` from namespace `ch5p01-animals` AND from pods with label `tag: mango` from namespace `ch5p01-fruits`.
 - pod8 with label `tag=subtask8` in the `ch5p01-secured` should only be accessible from the pods within the sanme namespace.
-- pod9 with label `tag=subtask9` in the `ch5p01-secured` should not be accepting traffic from any pod within the same namespace, but the pod should accept traffic from any pod from any other namespace.

 - Practice problem from the documentation (straighaway copy paste)
     - Default deny all ingress traffic